symfony/symfony-docs/form/form_collections.rst

 the DOM element for the collection item to be removed, before submitting the form.

-In our JavaScript, we first need add a "delete" button to each existing tag on the page.
+In the JavaScript code, add a "delete" button to each existing tag on the page.
-Then, we append the "add delete button" method in the function that adds the new tags.
+Then, append the "add delete button" method in the function that adds the new tags:

 .. code-block:: javascript